wso2-attic/siddhi-io-twitter/docs/index.md

 ## Prerequisites

 * Go to the https://apps.twitter.com/ and create new App
-* Select the app created in step 1 and go to “permission” tab and select “read&write” permission
+* Select the app created in step 1 and go to "permission" tab and select "read&write" permission.
-* Go to the “keys and access tokens” tab and generate new access token
+* Go to the "keys and access tokens" tab and generate new access token
-* Collect following value from “keys and access tokens tab"
+* Collect following value from "keys and access tokens tab"
   * Consumer key
   * Consumer Secret
   * Access Token